-(A Member may not speak for more than three minutes unless he/she has a seconder).

-(b) The Leader or the Deputy Leader and the appropriate member of the Cabinet or chairman of a committee speaking to the debate on a motion or amendment.

-(c) the Leader, Deputy Leader or member of the Cabinet or committee chairman speaking before the mover of the motion or amendment replies to the debate.

-(d) The mover of a motion either speaking to an amendment or replying to the debate.

-(e) The mover of an amendment replying to the debate on the amendment.

-(f) The seconder of a motion or an amendment.

-(g) A Member speaking in the debate on a motion or an amendment.
-(3 minutes)

-OTHER BUSINESS

-- (h) A Member speaking on a paragraph of a Cabinet report or of a Committee report or on the Leader's Statement or in a debate.
-(3 minutes) - i) The Leader or the Deputy Leader and appropriate member of the Cabinet or a committee chairman either making a statement on the introduction of a report or any particular paragraph, or replying to the debate on a paragraph of a report.

-- (j) The Leader of the Council making the Leader's Statement.

-(No time limit) - (k) The Leader of the Council in moving the reception of the Budget, or in replying to that debate.
+(A Member may not speak for more than three mine he/she has a seconder). nutes unless (b) The Leader or the Deputy Leader and the approp the Cabinet or chairman of a committee speaking a motion or amendment.
+(6 minutes) (c) c) the Leader, Deputy Leader or member of the Cabinet or committee chairman speaking before the mover of the mo amendment replies to the debate. • (3 minutes) (d) The mover of a motion either speaking to an ame ndment or replying to the debate.
+(3 minutes) (e) The mover of an amendment replying to the debate on the amendment. amenument.
+(3 minutes) (f) The seconder of a motion or an amendment.
+(3 minutes) (g) A Member speaking in the debate on a motion or an amendment.
+(3 minutes) OTH HER BUSINESS (h) A Member speaking on a paragraph of a Cabinet report or of a Committee report or on the Leader's Statement or in a debate.
+(3 minutes) i) The Leader or the Deputy Leader and appropriate member of Cabinet or a committee chairman either making a statement of the introduction of a report or any particular paragraph, or rep to the debate on a paragraph of a report.
+(5 minutes) (j) The Leader of the Council making the Leader's S tatement.
+(No time limit) (k) The Leader of the Council in moving the reception of the Budget, or in replying to that debate.
+(No time limit)